lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide-with-Script.md

 8. (Optional) WiFi Wireless Adapter for Pi 2 ([Buy on Amazon](http://www.amazon.com/CanaKit-Raspberry-Wireless-Adapter-Dongle/dp/B00GFAN498/)).
    **Note:** Pi 3 has built-in WiFi.

-## Required dependencies

-Starting with v1.10.0 of the SDK, we require that:

-* BlueAlsa is disabled.
-* PulseAudio **must be installed** in order to handle audio routing.
-PulseAudio is not installed by default.

 ## Register a product

 Before we get started, you'll need to register a device and create a security profile at developer.amazon.com.
 [Click here](https://github.com/alexa/avs-device-sdk/wiki/Create-Security-Profile) for step-by-step instructions.